gilltrick/demo-pattern/README.md

 ## 🌟 Support This Project

-If these patterns saved you time:
+If you find these demo patterns helpful for learning:
 - ⭐ **Star this repository** on GitHub
 - 🔗 **Share** with your team and network
 - 📝 **Write about** your experience using these patterns
-- 💼 **Hire us** for workshops or custom implementation
+- 💬 **Provide feedback** to help improve the examples

 ---